|

 popularize the forward pass.
 Legalized in 1906, the

-was named captain of the football team.
+captain of the football team.
 As Akron's star

 quarterback, Art was considered among the best forward